PritySingha/OIBSIP_webdev_task2_tribute_page/README.md

 # 🏛️ Task 2 – Tribute Page

-This repository contains my submission for **Task 2** of the **Oasis Infobyte Web Development & Design Internship (Level 2)**.
-The project is a tribute page dedicated to **Dr. B. R. Ambedkar**, designed using HTML and CSS with a focus on clean layout and informative content.
+A clean and structured tribute page built using HTML and CSS.
+This project honors the life and legacy of Dr. B. R. Ambedkar, a visionary leader and social reformer.
 ---

 ## ✨ Features